xmao-zuora/pinot-docker-compose/README.md

 }
 ```

-Check [Stream ingestion with Upsert](https://docs.pinot.apache.org/basics/data-import/upsert) for more details about upsert config.
+`upsertConfig` describes the behavior of upsert, you can check [Stream ingestion with Upsert](https://docs.pinot.apache.org/basics/data-import/upsert) for more details about upsert config.

 ### Ingest Usage
 Let's send the following message with `eventId` as partition key to Kafka: